swiftlang/swift-evolution/proposals/NNNN-package-registry-publish.md

 Otherwise, both `--private-key-path` and `--cert-chain-paths` must be provided to locate the signing key and certificate.

+All signatures in the initial release will be in the [`cms-1.0.0`](#package-signature-format-cms-100) format.

 #### Server-side requirements for package signing

-As [mentioned previously](#package-signature), a registry server that requires package signing must advertise the signing requirements, which include:
+A registry that requires package signing should provide documentations on the signing requirements (e.g., any requirements for certificates used in signing).
-  - Supported signature format(s)
-  - Any requirements for certificates used in signing

-This can be done by implementing the ["package publish requirements" API](#package-publish-requirements-api).
-A client can then generate package signature based on information returned by this API.

 A registry must also modify the ["create package release" API](#create-package-release-api) to allow signature in the request, as well as the response for the ["fetch package release metadata" API](#fetch-package-release-metadata-api) to include signature information.

-#### SwiftPM handling of signed packages
+#### SwiftPM's handling of registry packages

+##### SwiftPM configuration

 Users will be able to configure how SwiftPM handles packages downloaded from a registry.
 In the user-level `registries.json` file, which by default is located at